 To set up a diagnostic assessment, use your assessments tool to create a Plan that guides students through a skill.
 This adaptive assessment will support students with pre-requisites when they need additional guidance.

 Want to give your students a sneak peek at the upcoming lesson?
 Learn how Prodigy helps you pre-teach important lessons.

 2. Formative assessment

-Just because students made it to the end-of-unit test, doesn’t mean they’ve mastered the skill.
-Formative assessments help teachers understand student learning while they teach, and adjust their teaching strategies accordingly.
+Just because students made it to the end-of-unit test, doesn’t mean they’ve mastered the topics in the unit.
+Formative assessments help teachers understand student learning while they teach, and provide them with information to adjust their teaching strategies accordingly.

 Meaningful learning involves processing new facts, adjusting assumptions and drawing nuanced conclusions.
-Or, as researchers Thomas Romberg and Thomas Carpenter describe it:
+As researchers Thomas Romberg and Thomas Carpenter describe it:

 “Current research indicates that acquired knowledge is not simply a collection of concepts and procedural skills filed in long-term memory.
 Rather, the knowledge is structured by individuals in meaningful ways, which grow and change over time.”